tivac/modular-css/packages/processor/README.md

 **WARNING**: Calling `.output()` before any preceeding `.file(...)`/`.string(...)` calls have resolved their returned promises will return a rejected promise.
 See [usage](#usage) for an example of correct usage.

+Includes the following keys that you probably care about:

+- `.css`, the generated CSS representing the files being output
+- `.map`, the (optional) source map for the files being output
+- `.compositions`, the selector hierarchies for all the files being output

 ### `.remove([files])`

 Remove files from the `Processor` instance.
 Accepts a single file or array of files.

+### `.invalidate(file)`

+Mark a file (and any files that depend on it) as invalid.
+If any of those files are then re-added via either `.string()` or `.file()` they will be replaced with the new values instead of using the cached results from the previous run.

 ### `.dependencies([file])`

 Returns an array of file paths.
 Accepts a single file argument to get the dependencies for, will return entire dependency graph in order if argument is omitted.

+### `.dependents(file)`

+Returns an array of file paths.
+Accepts a single file argument to get dependents for.

+###

 ## Options